joshuamabina/blog/laravel-deployment-brain-dump.md

 ; http://php.net/file-uploads
 file_uploads = On
 ```
-### Why should you I use them?
+### Why should you we use them?

-Including your secret credentials in your source files, is not such a smart thing to do.
+Including your secret credentials in your source files is not such a smart thing to do.
 They should be stored some place else.
-In your head, for instance.
+In your head, for starters.

-*PHPDotenv (requires a link to resource)* was designed to allow the use of different configuration values in different environments.
+[PHPDotenv](https://github.com/vlucas/phpdotenv) was designed to lessen the burden of configuring a project on different environments i.e. locally, staging, testing, production e.t.c.

 A simple example of a `.env` file: